Assisted suicide in the United States: Washington

+In Washington, physician-assisted suicide did not become legal until 2008.

 In 1991, a ballot question asked if terminally ill adults should be allowed to receive physician aid-in-dying.
 The initiative failed, receiving 46 percent of the vote.

+In 1997, four Washington physicians and three terminally ill patients brought forth a lawsuit that would challenge the ban on medical aid in dying that was in place at the time.
+This lawsuit was first part of a district court hearing, where it ruled in favor of Glucksberg, which was the group of physicians and terminally ill patients.
+The lawsuit was then affirmed by the Ninth Circuit.
+Thus, it was taken to the Supreme Court, and there the Supreme Court decided to grant Washington certiorari.
+Eventually, the Supreme Court decided, with a unanimous vote, that medical aid in dying was not a protected right under the constitution as of the time of this case.

 Washington voters approved the Death with Dignity Act by general election in November 2008 by a margin of 58% to 42%.
-"This measure would permit terminally ill, competent, adult Washington residents medically predicted to die within six months to request and self-administer lethal medication prescribed by a physician.
+The ballot summary read: "This measure would permit terminally ill, competent, adult Washington residents medically predicted to die within six months to request and self-administer lethal medication prescribed by a physician.
 The measure requires two oral and one written request, two physicians to diagnose the patient and determine the patient is competent, a waiting period, and physician verification of an informed patient decision.
 Physicians, patients, and others acting in good faith compliance would have criminal and civil immunity."

+Washington's rules and restrictions are similar, if not exactly the same, as Oregon's.
+Not only does the patient have to meet the above criteria, they also have to be examined by not one, but two doctors licensed in their state of residence.
+Both doctors must come to the same conclusion about the patient's prognosis.
+If one doctor does not see the patient fit for the prescription, then the patient must undergo psychological inspection to tell whether or not the patient is in fact capable and mentally fit to make the decision of assisted death or not.